 actually lying on the ground outside at the time of the writer's visit; this has now disappeared. (..)
 Each end of the side colonnades was terminated

 by a handsome gateway.
-(1895 Murray Handbook).

 Temple of Waters: gate of one of the two side colonnades

-From Travels or Observations relating to several parts of Barbary and the Levant by Thomas Shaw - 1808.
+Thomas Shaw - Travels or Observations relating to several parts of Barbary and the Levant - 1738.

-The small horseshoe pool had only a decorative purpose.
-The water of the spring was carried to a large oval pool from which it started its journey to Carthage.
+In antiquity the water of the spring was carried to a large oval pool from which it started its journey to Carthage.

 The aqueduct was restored several times by the Arabs and after them by the Ottomans to supply Tunis, rather than Carthage.
 It is still possible to find sections which show the stones of the Roman period.